IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.1.1.5 Stateless Evidence Creator

-TODO:
-The Stateless Evidence Creator has the same requirements as an Evidence Creator, except that it is not required to support resume capabilities as described in ... i.e. It is permitted to not maintain a local state [ref] ...
+The Stateless Evidence Creator has the same requirements as the Evidence Creator, except that it is *not* required to detect if the received DiagnosticReport-open event is a new report context or a report context that is resumed, and it is *not* required to restore application state in case of resuming a report context (See Evidence Creator [Event Handling Requirements](volume-1.html#1xx1141-event-handling-requirements) for details).

 #### 1:XX.1.1.6 Content Creator